I started a blog that combined all of these elements...

-All of the Chinese crime cases being reviewed by Inspector Luo in his file 杀人魔王 Sha Ren Mo Wang, (Serial Killers) are real police cases, including Yang Xinhai, the "monster killer," responsible for 67 murders and 23 rapes.
+All of the Chinese crime cases being reviewed by the character of Inspector Luo in his file 杀人魔王 Sha Ren Mo Wang, (Serial Killers) are real police cases, including Yang Xinhai, the "monster killer," responsible for 67 murders and 23 rapes.

 ...and, of course, Amy.

 I felt like the young detective in the novel when I approached the monks to ask them about the demon.
 Using Google translate and some photos of the old Chinese mythological writing, I asked if he had heard of the demon.
 He looked somewhat troubled and said something in Chinese, which translated to "Dont think about it, just pray."